Kristina01111000/Drws_site/README.md

 - his beta tester has logged in, waiting on the review

-- Look at the youtube channel for links, module 1 and 2 are there -> they cannot be embeded into the site, other youtube videos can be, so is there a settings problem with them? waiting on email response for this, ask tomorrow, important!

-Change july topic to august topic
+change july topic to august topic

 On scorecard page
 See if links have to be underlined all or nothing, or if links on scorecard page can be underlined, use inline text decoration, make it stand out on the page